sporto/elm-tutorial/routing/navigation_from_list_to_edit.md

     [ i [ class "fa fa-pencil mr1" ] [], text "Edit" ]
 ```

 Here we trigger `EditPlayer` with the id of the player that we want to edit.
+To do this we send the `EditPlayer` with the use id to the address.

 And change `playersRow` to include this button: